scottand/docker_jupyter/README.md

     docker build -t notebook_pandas:0.1 .
 * -t = create a tag name for the image
-## 3. I container based on created docker image
+## 3. Create container based on docker image

 Use the following docker run command AFTER image has been created with dockerfile: